judahsteve/moxie/README.md

 Those are the core dependencies that the project requires to execute.

 ## Executing the Project
-Once you finish installing these dependencies, simply copy the moxie folderinto your new django virtual environment
+Once you finish installing these dependencies, simply copy the moxie folder into your new django virtual environment
 - type cd moxie to navigate into the moxie folder
 - type python manage.py runserver start the django server and execute the project